 Tiny cabins and prefab homes get a lot of fanfare.
 And for good reason.
-But one can only drool over images of perfectly minimal structures set among perfectly rugged landscapes in far flung destinations for so long—at a certain point, it can get depressing.
+But one can only drool over images of perfectly minimal structures set among perfectly rugged landscapes in far flung destinations for so long.
 Not everyone can own a private cabin in the woods.
-Though you can rent one though, thanks to micro-cabin rental upstart Getaway.
+Though you can now rent one, thanks to micro cabin rental upstart Getaway.

 Here’s the catch, you have to live within reach of one of Getaway’s host cities.
-Good news is, thanks to recent infusion of VC cashola, Getaway’s total cabins now number 279, and touch pretty much every corner of the country with even more on the way soon.
+Good news is, thanks to recent infusion of VC cashola, Getaway’s total cabins now number 279(!), and touch pretty much every corner of the country with even more on the way soon.
 Current host cities include Atlanta, Boston, Dallas, Los Angeles, New York, Pittsburgh/Cleveland, Washington DC, and Portland.

 Chances are you’ve heard of Getaway by now—the micro cabin rental company launched by Harvard Business school graduate and alternative housing enthusiast Jon Staff in 2015 has been featured everywhere from Dwell and Business Insider to television’s Shark Tank (seriously).
 With this in mind, we’re focusing on the newest addition to the Getaway lineup, Portland, AKA Mount Adams.